falcosecurity/falco-website/content/en/docs/install-operate/running/index.md

         falcosecurity/falco-driver-loader:latest
     ```

-The `falcosecurity/falco-driver-loader` image just wraps the `falcoctl driver` tool.
+The `falcosecurity/falco-driver-loader` image just wraps the `falcoctl driver-loader` tool.
 You can find more about its usage [here](/docs/getting-started/installation#install-driver)

 2. Run Falco in a container using Docker with the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege):